Orange-OpenSource/galera-operator/doc/best_practices.md

 Galera clusters can use any provided storage class but it is **highly** recommended to use local storage using [local static provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) for performances and be cost effective.
 RAID are not mandatory and you can use simple disk to reduce cost.
 Galera Operator brings you fail-over and you shall remove it from infrastructure requirements.
 Galera Operator is designed to provide high availability through software.

 About disk, you can dedicated a disk for high performance instead of partitioning the disk and sharing the iops.
-Also, be aware of the constraints your disk controller when designing you Kubernetes cluster.
+Also, be aware of your disk controller constraints when designing your Kubernetes cluster.

 ### Assign to nodes with desired resources

-Kubernetes nodes can be attached with lables.
+Kubernetes nodes can be attached with labels.
 Users can [assign pods to nodes with given labels](http://kubernetes.io/docs/user-guide/node-selection/).
 Similarly for the galera-operator, users can specify `Node Selector` in the pod field, parts of the spec field, to select nodes for galera pods.
-For example, users can lable a set of nodes with SSD with label `disk="SSD"`.
+For example, users can label a set of nodes with SSD with label `disk="SSD"`.
 To assign galera pods to these nodes, users can specify `"disk"="SSD"` node selector in the cluster spec.

 ### Assign to dedicated node